 Flipgrid works very hard to make sure all students' voices can be part of the discussion, regardless of how they share their voice.
 Read our Accessibility Pledge post!

 Here is more information on how Flipgrid strives to be inclusive of everyone:

-- Closed Captions - By default, all new Grids have Closed Captions turned on and all new videos automatically have Closed Captions added.
-If your students speak clearly and reduce much of the background noise, this technology works great!
+- Closed Captions - By default, all new Topics have Closed Captions turned on.
+Educators can turn off Closed Captions and all new videos will no longer be processed.
 Teachers can edit closed captions within their educator account.

 - Text with Video - Students participate using video on Flipgrid and they have a number of options to add text to their video submissions.
 In addition to attaching a text file, students can style their video with text or drawing.
 Additionally, students can upload a picture of their text transcript as a sticker to place alongside their video.

 - Accessibility best practices - We make sure Flipgrid is navigable by keyboard, works with voice-over & screenreader technology, font sizes can be increased, and other best practices for accessibility.

 You can find the latest Accessibility Conformance Reports by going here and searching for Flipgrid - https://cloudblogs.microsoft.com/industry-blog/government/2018/09/11/accessibility-conformance-reports/

 Contact us with any questions or ideas on how we can improve our accessibility!